warp-tech/warpgate/README.md

 ---

-Warpgate is a smart SSH, HTTPS and MySQL bastion host for Linux that doesn't need special client apps.
+Warpgate is a smart SSH, HTTPS, MySQL and PostgreSQL bastion host for Linux that doesn't need special client apps.

 * Set it up in your DMZ, add user accounts and easily assign them to specific hosts and URLs within the network.
 * Warpgate will record every session for you to view (live) and replay later through a built-in admin web UI.